Laws // Lois

 Article 7.
 A Premier may temporarily appoint an administrator to perform the duties of the Premier during times of absence, illness, or other inability.

 Article 8.
-Unless and until the government of that province or semi-autonomous region directs otherwise, the seats of the government of that province or semi-autonomous region are as follows:
+Unless and until the government of that province or semi-autonomous region directs otherwise, the seats of the government of each province and the semi-autonomous region are as follows:

 Division 2.
 Legislative Power